 Step 5: Cover the Container

 Once you have put the solution in the container, cover it with a plastic wrap.
 This keeps the solution from evaporating and also ensures the wood soaks enough of the solution.
-You are not expected to submerge the whole wood, provided that most part of the wood is covered you’re good to go.
+You are not expected to submerge the whole wood; provided that most of the wood is covered, you’re good to go.

-Step 6: Soak the Wood for 24 Hours
+Step 6: Soaking the Wood Slices for 24 Hours

 Allow your wood pieces to soak for 24 hours without disturbance.
-It is the best way to have the solution penetrate into the wood and get distributed evenly.
-Once that is done, remove the wood and have it stored on the side until it dries.
+It is the best way to have the solution penetrate the wood and get distributed evenly.
+Once that is done, remove the wood and store it on the side until it dries.
+Slice some cornstarch and stir it into the solution to help it penetrate better.

 Plan B: Salt Paste